-- \rightarrow or \downarrow or Tab selects the next Curve
+- $\rightarrow$ or $\downarrow$ or Tab selects the next Curve - ← or ↑ or Shift+Tab selects the previous Curve.

 If no Curves are selected the first pressing on these keys will select the first Curve.
 If the Figure contains multiple Axes, the Curves in all Axes are accessible in turn by this method.